garrandall/popular-music-data/tracks/oh-yeah--big-tymers-tateeze-boo-gotti.md

   ranking_list: Billboard Hot 100
   start_date: '2002-12-28'
 ---
-Yeah, mmm hmmm
+Yeah, mmm hm
-This one goes out to all the pretty young ladies out there In pretty young lady land mmm hmmm see what I'm sayin I want you to just peep over your shoulders hunny... ya see
+This one goes out to all the pretty young ladies out there In pretty young lady land mmm hm see what I'm sayin
+I want you to just peep over your shoulders hunny... ya see